grafana/tempo/docs/sources/tempo/operations/user-configurable-overrides.md

 $ curl -X POST -H "If-Match: 1697726795401423" http://localhost:3100/api/overrides --data "..."
 ```

-If the version does not match the version in the backend the request will be rejected with HTTP error 412.
+If the version does not match the version in the backend, the request is rejected with HTTP error 412.

 #### Conflicting runtime overrides check